tytydraco/yessleep/out/My_sister_went_cave_exploring_She_returned_with_an_awful_request_PART_2.md

 Our backyard had a small opening in the ground, enough so that someone could crawl through it.

-Em has been missing for over 6 days now, and sometimes I can hear her calling my name, a barely perceptible whisper, echoing through the tunnel in our yard.
+Em has been missing for over two weeks now, and sometimes I can hear her calling my name, a barely perceptible whisper, echoing through the tunnel in our yard.

 I know you'll say I should move out, but she's my sister.

-And I don't want to let her rot down there.
+And I'm still hoping that she'll come out.